JoshuaLaurence/ThyLibrary/README.md

 - Add books
 - View the description and genre of a book
 - Change the time of day
+- NEW: See other people in the library now with MULTIPLAYER (using socket.io websockets)

 #### Things Coming Soon...
 - Delete Books